davestaxcp/CounterpartyTimeline2023/TokenTimeline2023.md

 * "BOMB" & Adeally http://adeally.com/
 * "EGOLD" minted 2014-04-20 :exploding_head:
 * "BADBURGERDAY" - https://xchain.io/asset/badburgerday
-* "GRUMPYCAT" - Coindaddy "asset vending machine service" same basic functionality as dispensers, except you could pay with any XCP or XDP asset/token. (not in operation today, but was then) - the vending machine service was a service where ppl deposited their tokens into the main Vending machine hot-wallet... then setup rules to listen for payments to addresses they configured, and then dispense a token
 * "TRIGGERS" - https://web.archive.org/web/20180106173743/http://www.blocksafefoundation.com/index.html#what_we_do
 * "CUPCAKE" - https://www.xcpinata.com/
 * "KEEPSAKE" - https://proofofvisit.com/